 Reflect on any changes in your family or your priorities.
 Births, adoptions, deaths, estrangements, medical diagnoses, and divorces may change how you want to leave your money and assets to your loved ones, or who you choose to be responsible for making financial and health care decisions for you if you are unable to make decisions yourself.
 Similarly, your charitable interests may change, and you may want to use some of your wealth to support new causes.
 These are all good reasons to review your estate plan and make updates.

-In addition, if there is a significant change in your wealth, then you may need to make changes to your plan.
+In addition, if there is a significant change in your wealth, then you may need to make changes to your Florida Estate Plan.
 This is particularly true if your beneficiaries are minors or even adult children who have not yet gained your confidence in their financial decision-making.

 Do you question the need for attorney guidance with so many online resources?
 Because laws and regulations are complex, and because every person has a lot at risk, more people than ever are seeking professional guidance from an experienced, knowledgeable source.
 That helps explain the rapid growth of our firm.
 Whether you happened upon this website by accident or are one of the many referrals we receive from a nearly 15-year collection of satisfied clients, our staff can provide customized estate planning guidance for you.
 Call us.
 Our number: 1 (772) 218-0480